 An important characteristic that can help determine a person’s personality and relationship to addictive tendencies has to do with their own impulse control.
 People naturally have impulses to engage in certain behavior, and they either manage those impulses responsibly or struggle with their sense of control.
-Someone with an addiction or a certain type of personality disorder may exhibit problems with impulse control.
+Someone with an addiction or a certain type of personality disorder may exhibit problems with impulse management.

 The part of the brain that is responsible for curbing impulses is the dorsolateral prefrontal cortex and it works to handle planning, making choices and suppressing urges.
 It coordinates with another part of the brain called the right orbitofrontal cortex which is involved in regulating emotions.
 Whenever you come across a potential reward, these parts of your brain help determine whether it will be better to take the reward or put it off for a bigger payoff later.